LSVH/hbo-ict-inno-s2-tno/README.md

 ### Define credentials in the eSSIF-Lab API

-Before the plugins can be used, you need to define at least one credential in the eSSIF-Lab API.
-How to do this is described in the [documentation](#TODO-add-API-documentation-link-when-it-is-available) of this API.
+Before the plugins can be configured, you need to have at least one credential that has been defined in the eSSIF-Lab API.
+You can either use existing credentials or define one yourself.
+How to do this will be described in the documentation of the eSSIF-Lab API (when it becomes available).

 ### Configure the main plugin for use